cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   The resulting suite would look like this:
+   The resulting workflow would look like this:

 .. digraph:: example
    :align: center